Troubleshoot data pipelines

 An Account is not available to select during data pipeline creation

-The IIP provides multiple Account types for most endpoints and not all types are compatible with AutoSync.
-When you create or edit a data pipeline, the existing credentials list only includes compatible Accounts.
-AutoSync supports the following IIP Accounts:
+To provide connection information, you can enter credentials in AutoSync, Designer, or Classic Manager.
+Designer and Classic Manager offer multiple account types for most endpoints and not all types are compatible with AutoSync.
+When you create or edit a data pipeline, the existing credentials list includes only compatible account assets.
+AutoSync supports the following Designer and Classic Manager account types:

 If you create Accounts in the IIP using the AutoSync Manager, you can only create Accounts supported by AutoSync.